 As Little Joey stood there, he could not believe that here was his dream come true, his very own snowman made out of sand.
 He knew he couldn't reach Sandy's head, so he turned to ask Jeff to help him.
 Jeff had already handed Jackie the camera.
 Little Joey whistled his thank you as Jeff lifted him up into the air.
 Little Joey placed the Santa hat on top of Sandy's head.

 Just as Jeff placed Little Joey back on the ground, something began to happen.
-The sunrays and the wind began swirling the sand around Sandy.
+Sunrays and the wind began swirling the sand around Sandy.
+They all took a step back, Jeff grabbed the camera back from Jackie.
 Suddenly, the sand fell to the ground and to everyone's surprise, Sandy stood there stretching his arms.
 Jackie yelled at Jeff, "Your getting this, right?"
 He gave her a thumbs up with the camera rolling.

 As Little Joey stood in front of him, Sandy began to speak.
 "Hello, Little Joey.
 How are you today?"
 Little Joey's mouth dropped wide open and his eyes were as big as oranges.

 He whistled his reply.
 "YOUR ALIVE!" as he swung around to tell everyone.
 "HE'S ALIVE!"
 Everyone stood there with amazement on their tiny faces.
 Sandy started to laugh at all their faces.

 As Jackie was nudged back to life by Jeff, she sprang into action.
 She had dropped her mic while starring at Sandy in disbelief.
 She swept it up as she ran over to him.
 Standing in front of him still stunned by his being alive, he looked down at her from his 6'4" frame and said with a smile on his face, "Hello, Ms. Jackie.
 How are you today?"